 However, payments made from Keepseagle settlement funds are taxable, and some recipients will also qualify to receive funds to offset the taxes they owe.
 Notably, this offset income is also taxable to the individual recipient.

 The above exclusions apply only to an individual’s federal income tax return.
 Rules for other kinds of income that Native Americans receive vary by state.
 Under federal law, tribal members living on reservations generally don't owe state taxes on the income they earn working on the reservation.

 Bottom line: Start by determining the source of the payments

 The payments listed above are not the only kinds of nontaxable distributions a tribal member could receive.
 There are many other kinds of tribal payments, some of which are specifically excluded from income.
 Examples include payments to Osage Indians from mineral interests, and certain employment stimulus grants, which are excluded under specific legislation.

-It’s important that tribal members and their advisors be aware of these requirements to file an accurate return.
+Tribal members and their advisors should be aware of these requirements to file an accurate return.
 First, recipients and their tax advisors should determine the source of the payment.
 Then, they must determine whether a statute or treaty specifically exempts the payment from taxes.
 If not, the individual tribe member will likely owe taxes on the amount and could be penalized for failing to file a correct return.

 *The Cobell settlement contained specific language addressing this issue.
 See more information on the taxation of the Keepseagle settlement funds.